junxit/us-congress-bills-115/bill.md

     > - **(a)**
     >   - **(1)** Unless specifically provided otherwise in this chapter, the effective date of an award based on an initial claim, or a supplemental claim, of compensation, dependency and indemnity compensation, or pension, shall be fixed in accordance with the facts found, but shall not be earlier than the date of receipt of application therefor.
     >   - **(2)** For purposes of determining the effective date of an award under this section, the date of application shall be considered the date of the filing of the initial application for a benefit if the claim is continuously pursued by filing any of the following, either alone or in succession:
-    >     - **(A)** A request for higher-level review under section 5104B of this title on or before the date that is one year after the date on which the agency of original jurisdiction issues a decision.
+    >     - **(A)** A request for higher level review under section 5104B of this title on or before the date that is 1 year after the date on which the agency of original jurisdiction issues a decision.
-    >     - **(B)** A supplemental claim under section 5108 of this title on or before the date that is one year after the date on which the agency of original jurisdiction issues a decision.
+    >     - **(B)** A supplemental claim under section 5108 of this title on or before the date that is 1 year after the date on which the agency of original jurisdiction issues a decision.
-    >     - **(C)** A notice of disagreement on or before the date that is one year after the date on which the agency of original jurisdiction issues a decision.
+    >     - **(C)** A notice of disagreement on or before the date that is 1 year after the date on which the agency of original jurisdiction issues a decision.
-    >     - **(D)** A supplemental claim under section 5108 of this title on or before the date that is one year after the date on which the Board of Veterans’ Appeals issues a decision.
+    >     - **(D)** A supplemental claim under section 5108 of this title on or before the date that is 1 year after the date on which the Board of Veterans’ Appeals issues a decision.
-    >     - **(E)** A supplemental claim under section 5108 of this title on or before the date that is one year after the date on which the Court of Appeals for Veterans Claims issues a decision.
+    >     - **(E)** A supplemental claim under section 5108 of this title on or before the date that is 1 year after the date on which the Court of Appeals for Veterans Claims issues a decision.
-    >   - **(3)** Except as otherwise provided in this section, for supplemental claims received more than one year after the date on which the agency of original jurisdiction issued a decision or the Board of Veterans’ Appeals issued a decision, the effective date shall be fixed in accordance with the facts found, but shall not be earlier than the date of receipt of the supplemental claim.
+    >   - **(3)** Except as otherwise provided in this section, for supplemental claims received more than 1 year after the date on which the agency of original jurisdiction issued a decision or the Board of Veterans’ Appeals issued a decision, the effective date shall be fixed in accordance with the facts found, but shall not be earlier than the date of receipt of the supplemental claim.

   - **(2)** in subsection (i), in the first sentence—
     - **(A)** by striking “reopened” and inserting “readjudicated”;